jrson11/GeoSon/docs/handbook_for_CPT.rst

 04. qt, qnet, and Nkt analysis

-12. OCR for CLAY
+12. qt and OCR for CLAY

 13. Dr and Friction angle for SAND

 14. qnet and Su for CLAY

-15. Gmax for SAND/CLAY
+15. Vs and Gmax for SAND/CLAY